 Step Description

 1 Start Enterprise Architect.

 2 When the 'Start Page' displays, click on the option:

-• Open > Personal Project > Create New
+Open &gt; Personal Project &gt; Create New

 Start Page ×

 Open

 Personal Project

 Open File

 Create New

-This displays the operating system file browser dialog.
+This displays the operating syste m file

+browser dialog.

-In the 'Save as type:' drop-down you have the option to create a repository of file-type:
+In the 'Save as type:' drop-down you have

+the option to create a repository of

+file-type:

 • .qea extension (the default)

 • .qeax extension

-• .feap extension
+.feap extension

 • .eap extension (JET 3)

 • .eapx extension (JET 4)

 Select one of these.

-3 Locate a suitable folder for your project then:
+3 Locate a suitable folder for your project

+then:

-• In the 'File name' field, type in a distinctive name
+• In the 'File name' field, type in a

+distinctive name . •

-Click on the 'Save' button to continue
+• Click on the 'Save' button to co

+Enterprise Architect creates a ne 1 0

+file, places it in the specified loc ation and

+then opens it automatically.